Crucial MX500 1TB 2.5" 3D NAND SSD Review @ ModSynergy.com

-The box makes known that you get data transfer software as part of the bundle, but I did not notice anything in the box of the MX500.
-In the outgoing MX300 a paper card was included with the serial number for this software.
-The Crucial website makes known specifically that the MX500 box contents should include Acronis True Image for Crucial cloning software, though it’s actually not in the box.
-It turns Crucial made it a little harder than it needed to be and unclear.
-The website mentions that you can download a copy of Acronis True Image for Crucial through http://www.crucial.com/usa/en/ssd-install which then redirects you to https://www.crucial.com/clone to download the software.
-This time no serial key is required as the software will detect that you have the appropriate Crucial SSD to install.
+The box indicates that data transfer software is included in the bundle, but upon inspection, I did not find any such software inside the MX500 box.
+In the previous MX300 model, a paper card with the software's serial number was included.
+Interestingly, the Crucial website specifies that the MX500 package should include Acronis True Image for Crucial cloning software, although it is not physically present in the box.
+Crucial has made this aspect a bit unclear and more complicated than necessary.
+To obtain a copy of Acronis True Image for Crucial, you can visit http://www.crucial.com/usa/en/ssd-install, which will redirect you to https://www.crucial.com/clone, where you can download the software.
+Notably, no serial key is required this time, as the software will automatically detect the presence of the appropriate Crucial SSD for installation.

 Note: Click Images for 1920x HQ Photos